juju/juju-gui/docs/process.rst

       Go to <https://staging.launchpad.net/> to verify.
 Try again when Launchpad is back online.

-  - Go to <https://staging.launchpad.net/juju-gui/stable> and verify that you see a new release and a new download file.
+  - Go to <https://staging.launchpad.net/juju-gui/trunk> and verify that you see a new release and a new download file.
+  - Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use the ``cmp`` command).

 - Now it is time for the actual, real release.
 Head back to your branch and run ``PROD=1 make dist``.
 The computer will again walk you through the